The Best Bars In The East Village guide image

 There are a lot of bars in the East Village.
 Here are the ones we like best.

 Sometimes, we feel like the East Village should start a bar relocation charity for neighborhoods in need of good drinking establishments.
-(Toss a couple of those random places on 1st Avenue up to Midtown East!)
+(Toss a couple of those random places on 1st Avenue up to Midtown East, maybe.)
 Until that happens, there are a lot of bars to sort through.
-Whether you’re looking for a quiet wine bar, a place to play darts, or a spot where you can dance beneath a disco ball, here are the top places to drink in the East Village.
+Whether you’re looking for a quiet wine bar, a place to play darts, or somewhere you can dance beneath a disco ball, here's where to drink in the East Village.

 THE SPOTS